rond-authz/example/README.md

 # Rönd example

 Welcome to the Rönd example repository, here you can find some examples on how to integrate Rönd in your Kubernetes cluster as a sidecar container.
+For any questions or suggestions you can find the [discussions here](https://github.com/rond-authz/rond/discussions)

 ## Set up your environment